SELinuxProject/selinux-notebook/src/xperm_rules.md

 ### *ioctl* Operation Rules

-Use cases and implementation details for ioctl command whitelisting are described in detail at
+Use cases and implementation details for ioctl command allowlists are described in detail at
 <http://marc.info/?l=selinux&m=143336061925628&w=2>, with the final
 policy format changes shown in the example below with a brief overview